UXSoc/uxsoc-apps-cms/src/pages/index.md

           sessions

           * Create and distribute project evaluations

+          \*AVP for Back End Engineering is required to accomplish a challenge prior to their interview.
+It’s recommended to have 2-3 days in between your application submission and interview slot to prepare for the challenge.
+The challenge will be emailed to you along with the GCal of your interview.
         title: AVP for Back-End Engineering
     title: "\U0001F4BB Engineering"
     type: Associate Vice President Positions